rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

     Remember that this script needs to also be executable (`chmod +x`) in order for the `cron` to run it.

+To list the present jobs running

+`crontab -l`

+To list all jobs created by user

+`crontab -l -u <username>`

 To add the job, you:

 `crontab -e`